House of Wax (2005 film): Soundtrack

 House of Wax: Music from the Motion Picture is the soundtrack for House of Wax, consisting of commercially recorded songs.
 A second album was released containing the film score composed by John Ottman, and was simply titled House of Wax.

 One song from the film does not appear on the soundtrack: "Roland" by Interpol appears in the scene at the beginning of the film when the group decides to camp overnight.
 The song that plays during the end credits is "Helena" by My Chemical Romance.

+Cancelled prequel

+According to Carey Hayes, after House of Wax's release there had been discussions of developing a prequel, but these plans did not materialize due to the film's lack of success at the box office.